TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 > [!tip]
 > Run flymake on your `~/.emacs` to see the suggestions.
-> We'll address them in the `use-package` section below.

 Flymake works standalone using *backend functions* that are usually provided by file modes.
-For example *python-mode* uses `pyflakes` by default.
+For example *python-mode* uses `pyflakes` by default, so make sure you have the tool installed.
 When using the language server client `eglot`, Flymake will use that as an additional back-end.